AcelaDeku/Final-Project/README.md

 ## Description

-One can purchase various mario products and submit feedback
+One can purchase various mario products and submit feedback.

 ## How to Use